karinashah/recipes-ratings-analysis/README.md

 ## Assessment of Missingness

 There are 3 columns in the merged dataframe that have missing values: `date`, `rating`, and `review`.
 In the following section we will be analzying the missigness of these columns.
-To evaluate the missingness, we used the dataframe before dropping the un-unique rows so that we have all of the information of every review for every recipe.
+To evaluate the missingness, we used the dataframe before dropping the non-unique rows so that we have all of the information of every review for every recipe.

 ## NMAR Analysis